turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 I also had to change my [pelican](https://blog.getpelican.com/) settings in `pelicanconf.py` to use `https://turtlemonvh.github.io/` as the `SITEURL` instead of `http://turtlemonvh.github.io/`.

 Now I'm all `https`.
-Github pages *does* handle the http to https redirect for me, so at least that bit works as expected.
+Github pages *does* handle the http to https redirect for me, so at least that bit works as expected even though `blog.vhtech.net` doesn't respond to `http` requests.

 ## Update: 2019/05/26 (v2)

-After adding that last comment, I checked [the pricing page for CloudFront](https://aws.amazon.com/cloudfront/pricing/) and saw that the free tier includes 2 million requests per month.
+After adding that last update I checked [the pricing page for CloudFront](https://aws.amazon.com/cloudfront/pricing/) and saw that the free tier includes 2 million requests per month.

 Since I haven't messed with CloudFront yet and I'm starting to spend time gearing up to take the [AWS Certified Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/) exam this July, I figured this is a great excuse to learn a little about this service.